Scalingo/documentation/_posts/app/2000-01-01-force-https.md

 The `strict-transport-security: max-age=31536000` ensures that browsers won't access the domain in an unsecure way during 1 year.
-By combining it with the HTTP to HTTPS redirection, it is now sure that users can only access the the application once without using an encrypted connection: at their first connection which is usually unauthenticated.
+By combining it with the HTTP to HTTPS redirection, it is now sure that users can only access the application once without using an encrypted connection: at their first connection which is usually unauthenticated.